 Cost variance refers to the comparison between the planned and actual project budget.
 This is done by calculating the difference, in other words, variance, between the BCWP (budgeted cost of work performed) and the ACWP (actual cost of work performed).

 Watch the video below that will help you understand the basics of project management.

 Project management is a broad multidisciplinary yet specialized field that employs temporary undertakings to initiate profitable change to the organization.
 It is certainly one of the most exciting and fulfilling careers to pursue.
-You can learn all about 'what is a project' and project management with project management certification courses from Simplilearn.
+You can learn all about 'what is a project' and project management with PMP® Certification Training courses from Simplilearn.
 To take your career to the ultimate level, you can apply for our PG Program with the University of Massachusetts, where you will learn tools and digital skills that will help you lead and manage complex transformational projects and become a digital-age project leader.
 Start the amazing learning journey now!